-At September 30, 2014, the District reported a liability of \$44,508,043 for its proportionate share of the net pension liability.
-The net pension liability was measured as of September 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 30, 2013, as of that date.
-The District's proportionate share of the net pension liability was based on statutorily required contributions in relation to all reporting units' statutorily required contributions for the measurement period.
-At September 30, 2014, the District's proportionate share percent was 0.20207 percent.
+At June 30, 2016, the District reported a liability of \$49,411,722 for its proportionate share of the MPSERS net pension liability.
+The net pension liability was measured as of September 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 2014.
+The District's proportion of the net pension liability was determined by dividing each employer's statutorily required pension contributions to the system during the measurement period by the percent of pension contributions required from all applicable employers during the measurement period.
+At September 30, 2015, the District's proportion was 0.20229956 percent, which was an increase 0.00022956 percent from its proportion measured as of September 30, 2014.